CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#fd_allocate.fd" name="fd_allocate.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

-    The file in which the space should be allocated.
+    The file descriptor for the file in which to allocate space.

 - <a href="#fd_allocate.offset" name="fd_allocate.offset"></a><code>[\_\_wasi\_filesize\_t](#filesize) <strong>offset</strong></code>

-    The offset at which the allocation should start.
+    The offset at which to start the allocation.

 - <a href="#fd_allocate.len" name="fd_allocate.len"></a><code>[\_\_wasi\_filesize\_t](#filesize) <strong>len</strong></code>